 Do you need to chill wine fast, get rid of a wine stain, or open a wine bottle without a corkscrew?
 Your wine predicament may seem hopeless but these wine hacks are here to save your evening!
 Whether a cork is stuck inside the bottle, or you have no corkscrew at all, this list of amazing wine tips and tricks is here to help!

-No Corkscrew?
-NO PROBLEM!
-If you find yourself with an unopened bottle of wine, but no corkscrew, don't despair!
-Just grab any of these common items from around the house (a set of keys, or a screw and a fork) follow the steps below, and you'll have that bottle uncorked in no time!
+Need to open a bottle of wine without a corkscrew?
+No problem!
+If you find yourself with an unopened bottle of wine, but no corkscrew, just grab any of these common items from around the house (a set of keys, or a woodscrew and a fork) follow the steps below, and you'll have that bottle uncorked in no time!

 The Key Method